 Early detection of lung cancer can save lives

-Potential causes among nonsmokers include exposure to radon gas, asbestos, industrial chemicals and/or secondhand smoke (the U.S. Department of Health and Human Services says secondhand smoke increases a nonsmoker's lung cancer risk by 20 to 30 percent).
-Air pollution likely contributes as well.
+Exposure to secondhand smoke (the U.S. Department of Health and Human Services says secondhand smoke increases a nonsmoker's lung cancer risk by as much as 20 to 30 percent)

 Occupational exposures — including asbestos, uranium and coke (a type of fuel used in smelters, blast furnaces and foundries) — can also increase a person's risk of dying from their lung cancer, according to another study.

-Scientists are now discovering that another culprit may be responsible for some nonsmokers getting lung cancer: genetics.
+Scientists have discovered that another culprit may be responsible for some nonsmokers getting lung cancer: genetics.

 Another study, published in Cancer, found that a variant in the NFKB1 gene was associated with a 21 to 44 percent reduced risk of lung cancer.
 Because a protein produced in part of the NFKB1 gene is known to play a significant role in inflammation and immunity by regulating gene expression, cell death and cell production, the study suggests that inflammation and immune response may be associated with lung cancer risk.